Indonesia Energy Corporation Limited (INDO): History, Ownership, Mission, How It Works & Makes Money

 Indonesia Energy Corporation Limited (INDO) History

-• Year established: The parent holding company, Indonesia Energy Corporation Limited, was incorporated on April 24, 2014.
-However, its key operating subsidiary, PT Green World Nusantara (GWN), secured the rights to the Kruh Block back in 2010.
+The parent holding company, Indonesia Energy Corporation Limited, was formally incorporated on April 24, 2014.
+However, its operational roots go back to 2010, when its key operating subsidiary, PT Green World Nusantara (GWN), secured the rights to the producing Kruh Block.
+This dual start is defintely important.

 Year Key Event Significance